 To see the cells that are dependent on the active cell, follow the steps below:

-- Click on the Trace Dependents button to see the cells that are affected by the active cell.
-It will show a blue allow that links the active cell and the other cells related to the selected cell.
+Click on the Trace Dependents button to see the cells that are affected by the active cell.
+It will show a blue arrow that links the active cell and the other cells related to the selected cell.

 Practical Example: Trace Dependents